Lab 0: Getting Started (Windows Setup)

 Changing Directories

-To move into another directory, use the cd command (change directory).
+To move into another directory, use the cd command (which stands for change directory).

 cd Desktop